THE GREATEST LIE EVER TOLD

 The divinely inspired Word of God proclaims that faith can live only in works of righteousness.

-The position is taken that faith is an abstraction, existing alone and not dependent on our behavior.
-We are saved by faith alone, it is claimed, in direct contradiction of the written Word of God.
+Christian teachers take the stance that faith is an abstraction, existing alone and not dependent on our behavior.
+We are saved by faith alone, it is claimed, in direct contradiction of James 2:17 in the written Word of God.

 “That they may see your good works.”